 Are your teeth tender?
-From acidic foods to certain toothpastes, a number of culprits could be to blame.
+From acidic foods to certain toothpastes, a number of culprits could be to blame

-- You choose tooth-whitening toothpaste.
+- You use tooth-whitening toothpaste.
 Many manufacturers add tooth-whitening chemicals to their toothpaste formulas, and some people are more sensitive to them than others.
-If your toothpaste could be to blame for tooth sensitivity, consider switching toothpastes.
+If your toothpaste contains whitening agents, consider switching to one that doesn’t.

 - You’re a mouthwash junkie.
 Like whitening toothpaste, some over-the-counter mouthwashes and rinses contain alcohol and other chemicals that can make your teeth more sensitive — especially if your dentin’s exposed.
 Instead, try neutral fluoride rinses or simply skip the rinse and be more diligent about flossing and brushing.